hyperledger-archives/sawtooth-rfcs/text/0000-add-peers-in-runtime.md

   internal interface of the application.
 Even if we do then we can restrict the access to that feature by using a proxy as suggested in the documentation.
 - Should our team include the integration example of this solution for Consul?
+- Should the permissioning be left as it is or generalized to a structure like `(admin_public_key, signature, request)`?